lucasmpaim/pyMV2H/README.md

 ```

 # Important
-For convenience at this point, python version doesn't include support for multi-tempo
+For convenience at this point, python version doesn't include support for multi-tempo or chords, this repo is implemented for a study of MIDI AMT's algorithms, and the original repo doesn't extract this info from MIDI files. [ref.](https://github.com/apmcleod/MV2H/blame/master/README.md#L63)

 ## Next Step's